manux32/7dtdSdxMods/Manux_MinerRobot/README.md

 - You will see it's lights turn on, the auger blade will start to turn and you will hear its noise.
 - The mining time is currently arround 60 real-time minutes (random).
 - A lootable chest will appear on top of it when its done.
 The device will also turn off.

+### Potential conflicts
+If you have other mods that modify the **Allowed_upgrade_items** value for the **wrench** or the **clawHammer** item, there could be a small conflict.
+This mod sets that value to the following for both items: *```"wood,clayLump,dirtFragment,snowBall,scrapIron,forgedIron,forgedSteel,steelPolish,concreteMix,cobblestones,yuccaFibers,gasCan"```*.
+It includes the items present in vanilla version, with the addition of *```gasCan```*.

+You may need to modify that line in **MinerRobot.xml** so that it also includes the items from your other mods.
+Or, depending of the order in which SDX deploys the mods, you may need to modify that line in the other mods to include: *```gasCan```*.
+Or put everything in both to be safe. :smiley:

+Mods deploy in alphabetical order of the mods root folders from what I understand.
+Sadly, SDX is not yet capable of inserting additional items in a multi-item string, it can only set the whole value to a new value.